MinistrySafe/api-documentation/source/index.html.md

 Welcome to the MinistrySafe and Abuse Prevention Systems API.

-You can use this API to assign trainings, manage trainings, and deliver our content and quizzes in your own system.
+You may use this API to assign Trainings, manage Trainings, Background Checks and deliver our content and quizzes in your own system.

+Contact support@ministrysafe.com for a sandbox account

+Developers console url for staging environment: <a href="https://staging.abusepreventionsystems.com/developers" >https://staging.abusepreventionsystems.com/developers</a>

+Developers console url for production environment: <a href="https://safetysystem.abusepreventionsystems.com/developers" >https://safetysystem.abusepreventionsystems.com/developers</a>

 # Authentication